-I balance out my green mixes by adding a little cadmium red as red is opposite to green on the colour wheel so it is going to complement the green.
+I balance out my green mixes by adding a little cadmium red as red is opposite to green on the color wheel so it is going to complement the green.

 Finishing The Painting

 I finished this artwork by painting the horses and adding some details to them.
 I started off by painting the horse shadows using a mix of burnt sienna with a little ultramarine blue.
-These two colours combine well to make a near black and this is because burnt sienna is actually a dark orange and orange is opposite to blue on the colour wheel.
+These two colors combine well to make a near black and this is because burnt sienna is actually a dark orange and orange is opposite to blue on the color wheel.